 Breana's play Secrets At Ashley Manor was selected to be apart of the National Black Theatre Festival in July 2019 in Winston-Salem, NC.
-She is currently a member of the New Perspective Theatre Company's 2019 Women Work Short Play Lab in NYC.
+She is a former member of the New Perspective Theatre Company's 2019 Women Work Short Play Lab in NYC.
 Her play The Abundance of the Heart was featured in the NPTC Short Play Festival summer 2019.

 WHAT I DO

 Breana is a former middle school theatre teacher for Charlotte-Mecklenburg Schools.
 In 2018 she focused on becoming a successful self-producing playwright in Charlotte, NC and mentored Theatre Majors at Johnson C. Smith University.
 She is currently a Teaching Artist and works in the film industry as a script supervisor and freelance screenwriter.

 Theatre Charlotte is launching our This is Charlotte series with this dramatic imaginative reading from local playwright, Breana C. Venablé.
 Elliott Parks has been getting into trouble in school, though no one seems to recognize that his behavior is a cry for help.
 Tensions rise in his family and community after an unarmed black man was killed by a white cop, a few houses down.

 When a beloved barber is killed by police, his sister and best friend take justice into their own hands, uniting their southern community to fight police brutality and corruption.
 Breana was awarded the 2021 NC Arts & Science Council Artist Support Grant.
 With this award she will begin the research and development phase of this feature as well as film and produce a micro short film.